210712-Richard/michael.mcinerney.p1/Project1/src/main/resources/deadlines.md

 # Week 3 (Need to finalize this Week still)

 ## Sunday 8/8/2021
-* Ensure the auto escalation works
+* Ensure the auto escalation is completed

 ## Monday 8/9/2021
-* Ensure that auto approval works
+* Ensure that auto approval is completed

 ## Tuesday 8/10/2021
-* Ensure that final approval works
+* Ensure that final approval is completed

 ## Wednesday 8/11/2021
-* Ensure that final employee approval works
+* Ensure that final employee approval is completed
+* Ensure that the respective Controllers for the above methods are implemented and have an endpoint.

 ## Thursday 8/12/2021
 * Use this day to catch up if behind